OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

 Scheduler Configuration
 ================================================================================

-Since ec2 Hosts are treated by the scheduler like any other host, VMs will be automatically deployed in them.
+Since EC2 Hosts are treated by the scheduler like any other host, VMs will be automatically deployed in them.
 But you probably want to lower their priority and start using them only when the local infrastructure is full.

 Configure the Priority
 --------------------------------------------------------------------------------

-The ec2 drivers return a probe with the value PRIORITY = -1.
-This can be used by :ref:`the scheduler <schg>`, configuring the 'fixed' policy in ``sched.conf``:
+The EC2 drivers return a probe with the value PRIORITY = −1.
+This can be used by :ref:`the scheduler <schg>` by configuring the 'fixed' policy in ``sched.conf``:

 .. code::